ryekee/ryekee.github.io/readme.md

 ##About the Blog
 An blog named [localhost/Ryekee](http://blog.ryekee.com) based on [Pelican](http://blog.getpelican.com).
-This blog is going to talk about technology only, and other [RyekeeBlog](http://ryekee.com) will takes all the thing what occurs to my mind.
+This blog will talk about technology only, and other blog [RyekeeBlog](http://ryekee.com) will takes all the thing what occurs to my mind.

 ##About the author
 First release in '92, a nerd, programmer.
 Version 0.4.3.